asreview/asreview/docs/source/installation.rst

 .. tip::

-    If you encounter issues during the installation, refer to the :doc:`Troubleshooting <troubleshooting>` section for guidance on common problems and their solutions.
+    Refer to the :doc:`Troubleshooting <troubleshooting>` section for guidance on common problems and their solutions.

 Install